 So our two big takeaways about Super Bowl marketing efforts is to create content specifically for social media that targets or includes women.

-Ten Strategies to Give Your Super Bowl Influencer Marketing Campaign Legs
+Ten Strategies That Will Give Your Super Bowl SMM Campaign Legs

 Influence marketing is rarely about disrupting the status quo.
 Leave that to the startups.
 It’s more about bringing great ideas into existing conversations.
 But finding creative ways to join a conversation is where most brands (and people) need help.
 So, we want to provide you with a catalog of strategies you can use to make your influencer marketing campaign successful.